Pila, Laguna: Old Ancestral Houses

+Culture

+Pop culture

+In the popular culture, the town served as the location for the reality show, The Amazing Race Asia 2 of AXN, including daytime drama hit series Be Careful With My Heart, and primetime series Huwag Kang Mangamba both from the now-defunct ABS-CBN.

 Government

 Municipal Hall

 The Pila Municipal Hall is a small and quaint structure right in front of the Pila Church.
 It is distinguishable by its white paint scheme with red tiled roof and brown pillars.
 Outside is a statue of Rizal standing guard in memoriam to the national hero.
 The hall has been situated there since 1931 and has been renovated time and again.

 The open field in front of the hall serves as a waiting spots for those with appointments to the mayor or any public official.
 Parking space is adequate and tricycles parked near the hall can be easily hailed to go about town.

 As with any municipal hall, it houses the local post office, the assessor's office, the local internal revenue office, and health center.
 Unlike most municipal halls, the office of the Tourism officer is not located within but is stationed at the Pila Museum.